AdamXweb/WhiteSurFirefoxThemeMacOS/README.md

 ### Changes

--   Colors are controled by browser theme, thus controled by Adaptive Tab Bar Color
+-   Colours are controled by browser theme, thus controled by Adaptive Tab Bar Colour
 -   Close tab buttons are on the left side
 -   Buttons and the outline of URL field behave closer to Safari
--   Colors of button icons now follow the browser theme
+-   Colours of button icons now follow the browser theme
 -   Fixed popover menus

 ### Browser Configurations